jsm8989/vesicles_iii/lab_notes.md

 - most of them were quite taught so I added 30uL of DI water to try and match the osmolarities slightly better (in the paper they used 197/200 sucrose/glucose, also in 1:9 imaging ratio)
 - Nice to see the re-equilibration on adding the water
 - Have also booked confocal but unless I get some nice floppy ones there's not much point (no reason I can't just persevere for floppy ones though)
+- lots of brownian motion, fission products visible, good to know the fluoresence has worked
+- NB on the EF today there were in the growth stage for 2h20 rather than the usual 2h, as the timings didn't quite work out with my lecture